yshavit/effesvm_j/notes/bytecode.md

 Instance methods start with a declaration:

-    MTHD <classname> <methodname> 0 <resulType> [argType, ...]
+    MTHD <classname> <methodname> 0 <nLocal> <resulType> [argType, ...]

-The classname must correspond to a type declaration contained in this `.efct`, and the methodname must be unique within for a given classname.
+- The classname must correspond to a type declaration contained in this `.efct`, and the methodname must be unique within for a given classname.
+- nLocal is the number of local variable slots to request (see `gvar`, `svar` below)

-The `0` is a placeholder for generics.
+- The `0` is a placeholder for generics.

 After the MTHD line, each non-empty line represents an opcode in that function.
 The method's body ends at the first empty line.